 How is CBD oil made?

 Cannabinoids can be extracted from hemp in a number of ways.
-Some manufacturers use solvents or even distillation, while others may use CO2 extraction methods.
+Some manufacturers use solvents like butane or even distillation, while others may use CO2 extraction methods.
 The end result is the valuable components of the plant without the unnecessary plant matter.
 Each extraction method has its benefits.
 For example, CO2 extraction affords the capability of retaining the quality of terpenes, which can be easily damaged during extraction.

 How to Use CBD Oil